-Expressways account for only 0.7% of the total road length, while they account for 9% of the total travel in vehicle kilometers and play a significant role in road traffic.
+Expressways account for only 0.7% of the total road length, while they account for 9% of the total vehicle kilometers traveled (VKT) and play a significant role in road traffic.

 Classification of arterial high-standard highway system

 Arterial high-standard highways were created as a part of the rapid surface transport network across the country.
 The total planned length is 14,000km